jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 ```

 {: .note .info}
-The demo site uses Jekyll 4 and a [third-party plugin][timeago-plugin], both of which are
+The demo site uses Jekyll 4 and a [third-party plugin][timeago-plugin], both of which are currently
-currently not whitelisted for use on GitHub pages.
-The plugin will allow us to turn a date say,
+not whitelisted for use on GitHub pages.
+The plugin will allow us to describe how far back a date
-`2016-03-23T10:20:00Z` into a description of how long ago it was from today
+was from today. e.g. If we give a date as `2016-03-23T10:20:00Z` and the current date is
-(`2020-04-13T10:20:00Z`), which would be `4 years and 3 weeks ago`.
+`2020-04-13T10:20:00Z`, then the output would be `4 years and 3 weeks ago`.

 {: .note .info}
 The action we're using takes care of installing the Ruby gems and dependencies.
 While that keeps